 Automatic payments are regular payments and they are always for the same amount every time.
 These are made to another party, such as rent or subscriptions.
 Automatic payments can also be set up for regular transfers between your own accounts such as payments to your savings accounts.
 You can set up automatic payments through internet banking, download and print an automatic payment authority form from our website, visit your local branch or contact us on 0800 727 2265.
 A $1 Staff assisted fee and our Fees and charges may apply.

 Our telephone banking services offers a wide range of payment options from the comfort of your home or on the go, it’s available 24/7 and free of charge.
 You can check balances, transfer money, make payments and more.

-In branch or call our contact Centre
+In branch or contact us

 What happens with any cheques I’ve written if they are deposited at any bank after 25 June 2021?

 Any SBS cheques will be dishonoured after 25 June 2021, The person presenting your cheque will likely ask for another form of payment.

 What if I receive a cheque after 25 June 2021 and need to deposit it?

 Unfortunately, we will no longer accept any cheque deposits after 25 June 2021.
 If you receive a cheque, you’ll need to contact the person who gave it to you and ask them to pay another way.

 What if I have an SBS Star Non-For-Profit Account?

 Please visit our dedicated page for SBS Star Account holders on other ways to bank located here.